David Lewis Community Engagement Design Scholarship

 Mission

 The David Lewis Community Engagement Design Scholarship was established in 2020 in memory of David Lewis, Distinguished Teaching Professor of Urban Studies at Carnegie Mellon.
-The purpose of the award is to provide financial support to School of Architecture students whose work demonstrates a commitment to working within diverse communities through participatory architectural design processes and who demonstrate commitments to social justice and community service.
+The purpose of the award is to provide financial support to Carnegie Mellon Architecture students whose work demonstrates a commitment to working within diverse communities through participatory architectural design processes and who demonstrate commitments to social justice and community service.

 Evaluation Criteria